Alex-Oudsen/IN4387/README.txt

 *****************
 *Available files*
 *****************
-Apart from this readme, the zip archive also contains a folder containing two mcrl2 files and three additional file folders, a makefile and a testchecker.
+Apart from this readme, the zip archive also contains a folder containing one mcrl2 file and three additional file folders, a makefile and a testchecker.

 Railway_crossing.mcrl2 contains the basic railway crossing model.
 This is the model that is described in the report and used during verification of the basic crossing.

-Railway_crossing_commfree.mcrl2 contains the same basic railway crossing model as Railway_crossing.mcrl2, but does not allow any communication.
-It is only used to proof that the requirements do not hold vacuously, as is described in the report.

 The folder Verification_files contains the verification files that correspond to the requirements listed in chapter 2 of the report.
 The .mcf files are named and numbered to correspond with the